TsyuDEV/Glassmorphisism-Clock/README.md

 ## Usage

-Feel free to `copy and code`, but be sure to give me credit for the base code!
+Feel free to `copy any code`, but be sure to give me credit for the base code!